-Year 6||World War II||Changes to Britain||Polar regions||Changes to Britain||
+|Year 6||World War II||Changes to Britain||Polar regions||Changes to Britain||

 The information in our half-termly curriculum information document includes a synopsis of what is studied in English, Mathematics and RE, with an overview of how the other subjects are taught within the context of the Learning Enquiry for that half term.
 Information will also be included about the format of the Great Works that will celebrate all of the children’s learning within their Learning Enquiry.
 The content is not exhaustive and the sheets have been designed to give parents a flavour of the current curriculum, rather than specific details.

 Our curriculum is designed to ensure that we offer a broad and balanced curriculum (in line with the National Curriculum), whilst maintaining the Eco, Harmony and sustainability links that we recognise are key to the Ashley community.
 Most of our foundation subjects are taught through the Learning Enquiry.
 Each Learning Enquiry is designed to be covered within a half-term, and is linked to a high-quality key text that the children will read and study in class.

-	We welcome any feedback regarding the information provided in these sheets and you are welcome to talk with your child’s teacher or Phase Leader if you have any questions regarding the curriculum, please speak to Mr Crinall in the first instance.
+We welcome any feedback regarding the information provided in these sheets.
+If you have any questions regarding the curriculum, please speak to Mr Crinall in the first instance.

 Making the curriculum accessible for those with disabilities or special educational needs

 We welcome children with special educational needs or disabilities and value all children's unique contribution to school.
 Our curriculum complies with the Equality Act 2010 and the Special Educational Needs and Disability regulations 2014.
 We aim to identify children's special educational needs and disabilities as early as possible in collaboration with the children and their parents and carers.

 High quality teaching is our first step in responding to pupils who have SEND.
 We also make the following adaptations to ensure all pupils’ needs are met: